Gail Robinson (Neighbours): Departure

-Corke left Neighbours in August 1989, after deciding she wanted to experience life outside of the show.
-She initially commented, "I love Neighbours and I've had a ball, but it's time to move on."
+In early December 1988, David Brown of TV Week reported that Corke had decided to leave Neighbours, after she felt that it was time to move on.
+The news came shortly after her partner Nick Carrafa (Tony Romeo) also left the serial.
+Corke left the show in August 1989.
+She said that she wanted to experience life outside of the show, commenting: "I love Neighbours and I've had a ball, but it's time to move on."
 Corke later told Sue Larkin of the Aberdeen Press and Journal that quitting the show was a hard decision, but she did not want to be in it forever.
 She continued, "I decided to take a few risks, have a look round and see if I could do something else."
 Corke also told Larkin that the producers did not want to let her go.
 She had previously made "noises" about leaving six months earlier and they asked her to stay for longer, which she did.
 She said "This time I meant it, though.
 In an situation like that, you can go on and on helping people out and end up staying for years."

 The producers and writers were surprised by Corke's decision, but immediately began planning how Gail would exit.
 Ideas included a fatal car accident, a disappearance, or a marriage break up.
 They favoured the latter option.
+As Brown had reported that Dennis was staying with the show, he predicted that Paul and Gail's marriage would come to an end in the new year.
 After Rob is killed in a car accident, Gail partly blames Paul.
 The couple's marriage is strained further when Paul leaves the funeral for a business meeting.
 Corke commented, "that was just it for Gail, she couldn't take any more."
 Gail, who was seven months pregnant with triplets, realises that she probably will not receive the support from Paul that she needs, so she decides to move to Tasmania.
 Corke said one of the hardest things about leaving Neighbours was saying goodbye to her friends, including Dennis, who she got on with "fantastically".